rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 flatpak install flathub net.nokyan.Resources
 ```

-Once installed you run `Resources` from the terminal using:
+Once installed, run `Resources` from the terminal using:

 ```bash
 flatpak run net.nokyan.Resources
 ```

-Or by tapping the `Super` key, typing res and clicking on the Resources icon.
+Or by tapping the `Super` key, typing resource and clicking on the Resources icon.

 Here is a screenshot of the Processes tab.
 Just like in the Windows Task Manager, you can right click on a process and get a menu of actions to perform: